winduum/winduum-docs/docs/docs/base/breakpoints.md

     /* < 768 */
 }
 ```
-[Custom Media Specification](https://www.w3.org/TR/mediaqueries-5/#at-ruledef-custom-media) is used, so PostCSS is required, see [Install](/docs/) for more info.
+[Custom Media Specification](https://www.w3.org/TR/mediaqueries-5/#at-ruledef-custom-media) is used, so PostCSS or LightningCSS is required, see [Install](/docs/) for more info.